stinkyink/book-publishing-guide/chapter4.markdown

 ### Facebook

 A Facebook page is another minimum requirement that is free and beneficial.
-With the introduction of [Facebook timeline](http://www.facebook.com/about/timeline), your entire author's life and publishing history and success stories are readily available.
+With the introduction of <a href="http://www.facebook.com/about/timeline" rel="external">Facebook timeline</a>, your entire author's life and publishing history and success stories are readily available.

 <img class="align-right" src="/book-publishing-guide/img/fbstar.jpg" >